Fences, Trees, Boundaries & Noise

 Music can present special problems.
 Sometimes it is a matter of taste.
 What is pleasant to some ears quickly hits the discomfort level of others.

-These unreasonable noise laws are enforced by the police and the courts according to the effect of the noise on a normal, reasonable person.
+These unreasonable noise laws are enforced by the police (or other local government agencies) and the courts according to the effect of the noise on a normal, reasonable person.
 If you jump out of your skin at the slightest peep of a puppy, you may find no help from the law.
 Sometimes cities require that the noise disturb two or more persons before it can be stopped, to prevent complaints from excessively sensitive people.

 If you are the only neighbor on the block who is being bothered by a noise everyone hears at the same level, you may be too picky.
 People usually know deep down whether they are being reasonable, and most people actually allow more noise in their lives than the law does.